grycap/im/doc/source/REST.rst

 In the following link you can follow the IM REST API in Swaggerhub:
 `Swagger API <https://app.swaggerhub.com/apis-docs/grycap/InfrastructureManager/>`_.

-Every HTTP request must be companied by the header ``AUTHORIZATION`` with the content of the :ref:`auth-file`, but putting all the elements in one line using "\\n" as separator.
+Every HTTP request must be accompanied by the header ``AUTHORIZATION`` with the content of the :ref:`auth-file`, but putting all the elements in one line using "\\n" as separator.
 If the content cannot be parsed successfully, or the user and password are not valid, it is returned the HTTP error code 401.